Køkken upgrade på budget

 Grip

-Our kitchen handles were dull and silver and therefore went against the idea of the brass details.
-To avoid having to spend several thousand kroner on brass handles, we also tried to spray paint the ones we had.
-They were also washed down well to start with and then got 2 coats of brass paint.
-Finally, it got a coat of varnish.
-It is important to follow the directions on the cans.
-When it says that you must be 30cm away, then you must be 30cm away.
+Our kitchen grip was boring and silver -colored and therefore went against the idea of the brass details.
+To avoid having to spend several thousand dollars on grips in brass, we tried and with spraymaling the ones we had.
+They were also washed down well to start with and then it got 2 layers of brass paint.
+Finally, it got a layer of varnish.
+It is important to follow the instructions on the cans.
+When it says that you have to be 30cm off, you have to be 30cm off.
 We learned that the hard way.

 The color does not become completely even, but it does not matter much.
 It looks a bit like it is brass that has got a patina, as it is darker in some places.
 They don't last forever.
-We can already sense that now, but they have already convinced us that we must have brass grips when these wear out.
+We can already sense that now, but they have already convinced us that we must have brass grips when these have served their military service.
 It just looks better in the kitchen.
 We will definitely do it again - it's not wasted, but as I said, it's not a 10-year solution.

 Wall painting

-The ceiling needs an extra layer of paint - but otherwise the kitchen is finished for now and we are happy with the result!
+The ceiling needs an extra corridor - but otherwise the kitchen is finished and we are happy!

 Please let us know if you have any questions, good advice or share your own make-over with us if you use some inspiration from here!